claudiu-bele/Mesh-Data-Model/README.md

 # Database

-##### Database version 38 (latest)
+##### latest
-Working example you can save and import [here](https://raw.githubusercontent.com/claudiu-bele/Copilot-public-data/master/neoplatonism_template.cdb)
+*latest version is 43*

-In this version all `.mesh` files are written in JSON, both backups and public files/libraries having the same structure.
+In this version [here](https://raw.githubusercontent.com/claudiu-bele/Mesh-Data-Model/master/neoplatonism_template.cdb) all `.mesh` data are written in JSON, both backups and public files/libraries having the same structure.

 The file must be a JSON object, optionally containing arrays of objects
 - from IAI 3 - 4.9: `users`, `nodes`, `links`, `nodeTypes`, `linkTypes`, `preferences`, `worlds`, `linkTypeNodeReqs`, `worlds`, `worldConstraints`,